rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 ## Chapter 9 Navigate Between Files with Jumps

-### Tip 55    Traverse the Jump List
+### Consejo 55 -   Traverse the Jump List

 Vim records our location before and after making a jump and provides a couple of commands for retracing our steps: `<C-o>` and `<C-i>`

-### Tip 56    Traverse the Change List Vim records the location of our cursor after each change we make to a document.
+### Consejo 56 -   Traverse the Change List Vim records the location of our cursor after each change we make to a document.
 Traversing this change list

 We can inspect its contents by running `:changes`

 Using the `g;` and `g,` commands, we can traverse backward and forward through the change list.
 If we leave Insert mode and then scroll around the document, we can quickly carry on where we left off by pressing `gi`

-### Tip 57    Jump to the Filename Under the Cursor
+### Consejo 57 -   Jump to the Filename Under the Cursor

 Vim treats filenames in our document as a kind of hyperlink.
 When configured properly, we can use the `gf` command to go to the filename under the cursor.

 The `suffixesadd` option allows us to specify one or more file extensions, which Vim will attempt to use when looking up a filename with the `gf` command.
 When we use the `gf` command, Vim checks each of the directories listed in `path`

-### Tip 58    Snap Between Files Using Global Marks
+### Consejo 58 -   Snap Between Files Using Global Marks

 The `m{capital letter}` command creates global marks.